adityaraman27/flappy-game-ai/README.md

 ##  Future Improvements

-* Save and replay the best trained model
+* Ability to save and replay the best trained model
-* Add sound effects and better UI
+* Sound effects and better UI
-* Optimize training speed
+* Optimization of training speed
-* Deploy as a web-based game

 ##  Conclusion